A person recently asked, “We’re planning on changing the ceiling in the auditorium. Will that impact the sound system?”

 “Because Physics.”
 That’s a phrase that I find myself using when I explain “the why” about sound systems.
 Often I hear questions like; “Why can’t we put the speakers here?” or “Why can’t we use this kind of microphone?”
 As a system designer, I’m keenly aware of how sound waves interact with the structure of your room or how microphones work.
 Physics is why your sound system can have feedback or your hearing assistance system can’t transmit properly when you push the expandable antenna all the way down.
 Physics is the reason that you can hear low frequencies but not high frequencies when you stand behind a speaker.
 Physics affects if I recommend acoustic treatment in some rooms and not in others.
 Physics is critical in everything from the gauge of speaker wire to the location of wireless mic antennas.
 I’m not just expressing my opinion, that’s how God made the world.
 It has rules and we have to live by them.
 Sound has predictable characteristics if we take the time to understand them.
 So take a minute, be curious and revisit your high school physics class.
 You might be surprised at how it can help you understand your sound system.

 I’ve more than once seen the “overkill” system.
 It is often inflicted on small traditional churches who hire a big tech company to fix the sound system.
 They install something so complex that users barely know how to operate it.
 And when that “one guy” who knows how to run it takes a new job in another state… you’re in trouble.
 Why do they install these?
 I can’t speak as to motive but I think it’s because the designers tend to be sound techs.
 It’s easy for them to forget how overwhelmed you were the first time you sat in front of a mixing console.
 Sometimes it’s because the newest whiz-bang tech is what they think you want.
 It’s important to communicate what you need and if the company isn’t listening, move on.
 Sometimes it’s because there’s more overhead in selling you a bigger fancier system than a simple solution to your problem.
 Money makes the world go round.
+A well engineered system keeps you in mind.
+Chances are, your volunteers are not full time sound technicians.
+They are just trying to serve the Lord and help out the church.
+A well engineered system is simple to use, simple to learn and as feedback proof as it can be, given the laws of Physics.

 “The ants are a people not strong, yet they prepare their meat in the summer.”
 (Proverbs 30:25)